U.S. Route 40 in Delaware: History

 Construction on the Delaware Memorial Bridge began in 1949.
 At the same time, work was underway on the Delaware Memorial Bridge approach, a divided highway which would begin at a directional T interchange with US 13/US 202 in Farnhurst and head east to a cloverleaf interchange at New Castle Avenue (present DE 9) before leading to the bridge.
 Construction on the US 13/US 202 interchange at Farnhurst began on July 12, 1950.
 On August 16, 1951, the Delaware Memorial Bridge opened to traffic.
 US 40 was rerouted to use the Delaware Memorial Bridge to cross the Delaware River, being realigned to follow US 13/US 202 north from Hares Corner to Farnhurst and the bridge approach road between Farnhurst and the bridge.
 The ferry connecting New Castle to Pennsville was discontinued and DE 273 was extended east along the former alignment of US 40 into New Castle.

 In 1954, plans were made to replace the intersection with DE 41/DE 141 in Basin Corner with a modified cloverleaf interchange in an effort to reduce traffic congestion.
 Construction on the interchange began in September of that year.
 The interchange between US 13/US 40/US 202 and DE 41/DE 141 was completed in 1956.
 In 1958, construction began for a bridge at the Farnhurst interchange that would link the US 40 approach to the Delaware Memorial Bridge to the Delaware Turnpike that was proposed to run west to the Maryland state line.
 A year later, the Farnhurst interchange and the bridge approach were upgraded to Interstate Highway standards, and it was designated as part of I-295.
 Construction at the interchange connecting to the Delaware Turnpike at Farnhurst was completed in July 1961.
-On November 14, 1963, the Delaware Turnpike opened to traffic, with I-295 extended west to I-95 at the northern terminus of the turnpike.
+On November 14, 1963, the Delaware Turnpike opened to traffic, with I-295 extended west (south) to I-95 at the northern terminus of the turnpike.
 In the middle of 1964, work began on a second span at the Delaware Memorial Bridge due to increasing traffic volumes.
 The second span of the bridge was opened to traffic in the later part of 1968.

 The US 202 designation was removed from US 13/US 40 between State Road and Farnhurst in 1964, with US 301 extended north to follow US 13/US 40 from State Road to Farnhurst.
 US 301N was designated to follow US 40 between DE 896 and US 13 in 1971.
 US 301N was removed from US 40 in 1985.
 By 1994, US 301 was removed from the US 13/US 40 concurrency, having been rerouted to follow DE 896 to end at US 40 in Glasgow.
 Despite this, the American Association of State Highway and Transportation Officials (AASHTO) still had US 301 follow US 40 between DE 896 in Glasgow and I-295/US 13 in Farnhurst.